 Rib Eye, which is marbled with fat, needs to be cooked medium or more, to help break down the fat content and caramelise the fat into the flavour.

 To cook the perfect medium-rare steak, grill it for one minute per one centimetre of thickness on each side.
 Adjust this time slightly if you want a rare or well-done steak.
 And if your cut has fat or a bone, cook it on that side first.

 Once the steak is cooked, let it rest for a few minutes to allow all its tasty juices time to redistribute and reabsorb, resulting in a more tender and flavourful steak.
 And enjoy!

 A good old-fashioned grill room that draws from the best traditions, The Hussar Grill is one of South Africa's oldest grill rooms.
 The first Hussar Grill opened in leafy Rondebosch in Cape Town in 1964 and the brand now has spread across South Africa.

-You can find four The Hussar Grill restaurants in and around Joburg: at Morningside Shopping Centre, Silverstar Casino in Krugersdorp, Montecasino Casino and Entertainment Centre and at Waterfall City in Midrand.
+You can find four The Hussar Grill restaurants in and around Joburg: at Morningside Shopping Centre, Silverstar Casino in Krugersdorp, Montecasino Casino and Entertainment Centre and at Waterfall Corner in Midrand.
 For directions and reservations visit hussargrill.co.za.
 Follow The Hussar Grill's tips and recipes on Facebook, Instagram and Twitter.